 When the company was introducing innovative products the world had never seen before, it was still what we would consider a true tech company.

-But for the last half decade, Apple has been a producer of consumer goods more than anything else.
+But for the last half-decade, Apple has been a producer of consumer goods more than anything else.
 The company found a line of products that sell incredibly well and began to play it safe.
 Innovation slowed, and so did investor gains.
 Gradually, it became less important to look at Apple's future as an innovator and more important to look at its PEG ratio.

 When we talk about the technology sector, we're talking about companies with innovative and unique products, new ideas, and the potential to grow into something huge.
 You wouldn't judge an infant by her SAT scores, and you shouldn't rank a tech stock based on standard valuation metrics.

-In line with putting conventional valuation aside, we place a large focus on factors that are either a sign of or contribute to growth rate.
+In line with putting conventional valuation aside, we place a large focus on factors that are either a sign of or contribute to the growth rate.
 Here are a few key metrics to look for:

 The media will sometimes promote an industry or even a specific company as "the next big thing."
 This kind of attention can often spur massive speculation and huge gains.

 Take Tesla's (NASDAQ: TSLA) 2013 performance, for example.
-A binge of positive media attention sent shares up 550% in less than 9 months.
+A binge of positive media attention sent shares up 550% in less than nine months.
 We can also look at the price of Bitcoin, which hit record highs almost immediately after a media frenzy surrounded the digital currency.

 Mass public focus on a particular technology doesn't just come out of thin air — these stories develop over time, and you can see them coming if you're paying close enough attention.
 It especially helps to follow search trends and realize when topics are gaining traction.